Wednesday, 13 November 2024

 David DAVIS (Southern Metropolitan) (17:20): I want to reflect on two matters, both coming out of the state budget.
 One is the output that deals with transport and the other deals with the energy sector.
 People in the community but also in the chamber will have seen extraordinary articles over the last two days that deal with the waste-to-energy issue.
 Waste to energy was shepherded through this chamber a year or so ago, and certainly the opposition sees that it can play a significant role in our net zero objectives and at the same time provide a useful contribution to waste management.

 There are clearly alternatives that can operate here, and there are several different options, but what struck me is the hypocritical approach of a number of government members, including the Minister for Energy and Resources, who were on one hand speaking highly of waste to energy but on the other oppose a waste-to-energy project near the minister’s electorate in the north of the city.
 This is hypocrisy writ large.
-Waste to energy has a significant role, and the Liberals and Nationals support waste to energy as one aspect of viable programs to deal with net zero objectives, but what we do not support is a hypocritical approach which opposes waste to energy.
+Waste to energy has a significant role, and the Liberals and Nationals support waste to energy as one aspect of viable programs to deal with net zero objectives.
+But what we do not support is a hypocritical approach which opposes waste to energy.
 We have seen this across a number of government members, including in particular the minister for energy, who has opposed local projects.

 I also want to say something today noting the transport output and the importance of bus services.
 The chamber debated a great deal about bus services today, but I do want to put on record a number of points here.
 It is very clear from recent research that there is a huge delay in the provision of bus services on the edge of the city.
 We know from academic work that has been done that there is a massive delay – up to five years in Victoria – and a number of recent studies look at Victoria and Melbourne as a case study and indicate that three, four and five years is common and in some cases it is up to 12 years after the creation of suburbs and new estates before there is the provision of any bus services whatsoever.